hillegass/clipboard/README.md

 the clipboard.
 When you copy a sixth, the item that was created first will be deleted from the clipboard.

-The client library is in C and depends on on libsystemd.
+The client library is in C and depends only on libsystemd (for the sbus functions).
 It is declared in clip_common.h and clipboard.h.
 It is implemented in clipboard.c.

 ## Data providers